inakianduaga/cloud-development/docker/frontend-proxy/README.md

 So user `clark_kent` will have a total of 4 containers running, say 8080 for auth webserver, 8081 webserver, 8082 auth code editor, 8083 code editor.
 And it has an id of 1, so it'll start on port 8080.

+#### Virtual hosts configuration

+The vhosts configuration for each hostname is generated dynamically on container startup using a [shared common template](./conf/nginx/directives/virtual_host_template.conf).
+This configuration is included in the main nginx http block.

 ## Container setup